ppy/osu-wiki/news/2023/2023-10-23-beatmap-spotlights-season-10-autumn-2023.md

 After some of successful gimmick season runs, we decided that it's time to move on as they became too limiting or challenging to implement for certain game modes.
 Rather than forcing new and unimaginative themes, we would like to make a return to the good ol' classic three-playlist format filled with great beatmapping creations testing a wide variety of skills and fitting to all kind of nieches.

-That being said, we are planning to experiment a little with the shape of Beatmap Spotlights as-is so take this rather as a tactic step-back to place a big one forward coming along with the future seasons!
+That being said, we are planning to experiment a little with the shape of Beatmap Spotlights as-is, so take this rather as a tactical step-back to prepare for a big step forward coming along with the future seasons!

 ## Beatmap of the Season: Results